 Mingo National Wildlife Refuge is located in southeast Missouri in Stoddard and Wayne Counties.
-Visitors can stop by the temporary refuge office located 1 mile north of Puxico, just west of the intersection of Bluff Road and Highway 51 at 24279 State Highway 51, Puxico.
+Visitors can stop by the temporary visitor contact station located 1 mile north of Puxico off Highway 51 at 24279 State Highway 51, Puxico.
+The temporary visitor contact station is at the site of the new Visitor Center.
+Currently the Visitor Center is under construction so follow signs at the parking lot to the temporary visitor contact station.
 The office is open Monday through Friday 8:00 a.m. to 4:00 p.m., except Federal holidays.
 Contact the refuge office at: 573-222-3589.
 E-mail: Mingo@fws.gov

 Observe wildlife along three auto tour routes.
 Be alert, drive slowly, and avoid any critters crossing the road.
 Bluff Road and Red Mill Drive are open year round and the Ozark Highlands Auto Tour Route is open April - May, October - November, and one week in August which coincides with the Puxico Homecoming.
 (Note: Visitor Center and the Ozark Highlands Auto Tour Route are currently closed due to construction/roadwork.)Another popular activity is walking the Swampwalk Nature Trail, which consists of an accessible boardwalk that meanders 0.8 miles through the bottomland hardwood forest.
 Observation decks at the Monopoly Overlook, Rockhouse Marsh, and Red Mill Drive, offer outstanding views of the Mingo Basin and its wildlife.
 Come check us out!